 COVID19 Vaccine & Booster Shot Information

 The COVID19 vaccines are safe, give you 94% protection, prevent you from becoming infected and seriously ill, and will save lives.
-It takes time for your body to build protection after any vaccination, and you are fully vaccinated for two weeks.
+It takes time for your body to build protection after any vaccination.

 Symptoms of COVID-19